Chapter 6: Structural Identification of Organic Compounds: IR and NMR Spectroscopy

 Notes for interpreting IR spectra:

-• The horizontal axis indicates the position of an absorption band, but instead of using frequency to show the absorbed radiation, wavenumbers (, in unit of cm-1) are used as a conventional way in IR spectra.
-The wavenumber is defined as the reciprocal of wavelength (Formula 6.3), and the wavenumbers of IR radiation are normally in the range of 4000 cm-1 to 600 cm-1 (approximate corresponds the wavelength range of 2.5 μm to 17 μm of IR radiation).
+- The horizontal axis indicates the position of an absorption band, but instead of using frequency to show the absorbed radiation, wavenumbers (, in the unit of cm-1) are used as a conventional way in IR spectra.
+The wavenumber is defined as the reciprocal of wavelength (Formula 6.3), and the wavenumbers of IR radiation are normally in the range of 4000 cm-1 to 600 cm-1 (approximately corresponds to the wavelength range of 2.5 μm to 17 μm of IR radiation).

 Please note that the direction of the horizontal axis (wavenumber) in IR spectra decreases from left to right.
 The larger wavenumbers (shorter wavelengths) are associated with higher frequencies and higher energy.